SGPS Course Listings

 Program Category: (Blended /Hybrid 51-74%)

-47261MCP649 - -GO - -AMULTICULTURAL COUNSELING WITH CHILDREN AND ADOLESCENTSReed COpen9/16(U4) 05/13/2024 to 08/16/2024 W (06:00pm-08:45pm)3.00
+49761MCP649 - -CE - -AMULTICULTURAL COUNSELING W/CHILDREN AND ADOLESCENTSReed COpen6/16(U4) 05/12/2025 to 08/15/2025 W (06:00pm-08:45pm)3.00

-MULTICULTURAL COUNSELING WITH CHILDREN AND ADOLESCENTS
+MULTICULTURAL COUNSELING W/CHILDREN AND ADOLESCENTS

 3.00 credits.
 The aim of this course is to provide students with training in multiculturally-competent and evidence-based counseling practices for child and adolescent populations.
 Through the analysis of case study material and empirical work, students will interpret, analyze, and apply information on best practices for counseling and assessment with child and adolescent clients of diverse backgrounds.
 Additionally, students will gain experience developing cultural case formulations and treatment plans for child and adolescent populations.
 Summer semester.